Nalankilli: Civil War

 Purananuru speaks of the war between two Cholas Nalankilli and Nedunkilli, which lasted until the death of Nedunkilli at the battlefields of Kariyaru.
 These two Cholas must have belonged to the rival branches of the Chola families, which ruled from Kaverippattinam and Urayur as their capitals.

 Kovur Kilar's pleadings were of no avail and the civil war only ended with the death of Nedunkilli.

-Nalankilli died at a place called Ilavandigaippalli (colophon of Purananuru – 61).
+Nalankilli died at a place called Ilavandigaippalli (colophon of Puranānūru – 61).